lutsen/lagan/README.md

 Contains the *index.php* and *.htaccess* file.
 The *index.php* file contains the autoloader, includes the route files, and includes some other files and settings.

 *The "public" directory is the directory holding your public web pages on your webserver.
 It's name can vary on different hosting providers and -environments.
 Other common names are "html", "private-html", "www" or "web".
-Put the files of the public directory in this public directory on your webserver.*
+Put the files of the "public" directory in this public directory on your webserver.*

 #### public/property-templates (directory) ####